HHEU/hackathon-family-tree/README.md

 - Yahoo Hack
   - CharityHack (also parented by BarCamp)
     - BattleHack
+  - LeedsHack
     - HackManchester
       - Hack24
         - LincolnHack
         - HackTheMidlands
   - Hacked.io (also parented by Mashed 2008)
     - Hackference (also parented by Kings of Code)
       - BanterHack
       - BrumHack (The Jack and Lily Generation)
-        - HackTheMidlands (also parented by Hack24)
       - HackNotts
         - AnvilHack
           - Sex Tech Hack